tejalkhairnar46/DevOps/README.md

 # DevOps
-This is a sample readme fule for DevOps training
+This is a sample readme file for DevOps training